 To cite this work, please use the following reference:

-Da Rosa, B. (2015).
+Da Rosa, B. (2015, June 25).
 Promoting leadership skills through social-emotional learning.
-Retrieved from https://www.socialpublishersfoundation.org/knowledge-base/promoting-leadership-skills-through-social-emotional-learning/
+Social Publishers Foundation. https://www.socialpublishersfoundation.org/knowledge-base/promoting-leadership-skills-through-social-emotional-learning/